yanntm/InvariantPerformance/README.md

    The file `invar.csv` obtained from our logs is part of this repo.

+Caveat :
+ * We measure both P and T invariants in a single invocation, so a timeout on places induces a timeout on transitions.
+ * The status column contains "OK" when both P and T invariants were successfully computed.
+But the other status values are not fully homogeneous across tools, see the precise collection process is in `logs2csv.pl`.
+ * The tools are invoked as specified in run.sh, it could be the case that a better configuration or invocation of a tool exists to treat a model (e.g. Tina could be configured to avoid its single overflow).

 5. **Generate Reports:**
    To build comparison plots, tables, and graphs, use the `makeReport.py` and `multiCompare.R` scripts:
    ```bash